 Fire!!: The Zora Neale Hurston Story: A Review

-Tracking her rise from humble beginnings to acclaimed author and self-made anthropologist, Peter Bagge‘s Fire!!: The Zora Neale Hurston Story charts the life of the Harlem Renaissance’s most famous woman writer, fast-forwarding through her life in bold technicolor to give us the woman, the myth, the legend: Zora Neale Hurston.
-Continue reading
+Tracking her rise from humble beginnings to acclaimed author and self-made anthropologist, Peter Bagge's Fire!!: The Zora Neale Hurston Story charts the life of the Harlem Renaissance's most famous woman writer, fast-forwarding through her life in bold technicolor to give us the woman, the myth, the legend: Zora Neale Hurston.
+Born in 1891 to former … Continue reading Fire!!: The Zora Neale Hurston Story: A Review

 Letters to a Young Writer: A Review

-A few writing books have become must-reads for any aspiring English-language novelist: Stephen King’s On Writing, Ursula K. Le Guin’s Steering the Craft, William Zinsser’s On Writing Well.
-This year, Colum McCann‘s Letters to a Young Writer: Some Practical and Philosophical Advice joins that list.
-Consisting of 52 essays crammed with no-nonsense advice, Letters is a must-read for any Aspiring Writer.
-Continue reading
+A few writing books have become must-reads for any aspiring English-language novelist: Stephen King's On Writing, Ursula K. Le Guin's Steering the Craft, William Zinsser's On Writing Well.
+This year, Colum McCann's Letters to a Young Writer: Some Practical and Philosophical Advice joins that list.
+Consisting of 52 essays crammed with no-nonsense advice, Letters is … Continue reading Letters to a Young Writer: A Review

 Rolling Blackouts: A Review

-Even after decades of U.S. military involvement, the Middle East remains a mystery to many — if not most — people in the West.
-In Rolling Blackouts: Dispatches from Turkey, Syria, and Iraq, Sarah Glidden offers a work of meta-journalism that chronicles the experiences of a small band of reporters as they trek through areas many of us may never visit to gather the stories of individuals impacted by U.S. involvement in Middle Eastern affairs.
-The result is an intimate view of the journalistic process, accented with its own reporting on the lives of both journalists and their subjects.
-Continue reading
+Even after decades of U.S. military involvement, the Middle East remains a mystery to many --- if not most --- people in the West.
+In Rolling Blackouts: Dispatches from Turkey, Syria, and Iraq, Sarah Glidden offers a work of meta-journalism that chronicles the experiences of a small band of reporters as they trek through areas … Continue reading Rolling Blackouts: A Review

 You Can’t Touch My Hair: A Review

-In her debut essay collection, You Can’t Touch My Hair: And Other Things I Still Have to Explain, 2 Dope Queens co-host Phoebe Robinson lays out everything that’s on her mind, from how it feels to wear a natural hairstyle, to why Michael Fassbender will be the father of her future child.
-It’s an eclectic collection, and not without its low points, but Robinson’s debut is a solid one, nevertheless.
-Continue reading
+In her debut essay collection, You Can't Touch My Hair: And Other Things I Still Have to Explain, 2 Dope Queens co-host Phoebe Robinson lays out everything that's on her mind, from how it feels to wear a natural hairstyle, to why Michael Fassbender will be the father of her future child.
+It's an eclectic … Continue reading You Can’t Touch My Hair: A Review